pschafran/pschafran.github.io/_posts/2024-08-12-eremid-nextgen-workshop.markdown

 Check the `scaffolds.fasta` file in the output folder.
 If successful, there should be three large scaffolds, approx. 100k, 25k, and 15k in length, representing the LSC, SSC, and IR regions.
 Manually stitch them together in Geneious based on the reference.
 If more and/or smaller scaffolds are produced, try mapping them to the reference in Geneious to see what's missing.

-### Method 2: Completely de novo
+### Method 2: Completely de novo with getOrganelle

-Input all adapter-trimmed reads into getOrganelle or NOVOPlasty.
+Input all adapter-trimmed reads into getOrganelle.
 To set up getOrganelle for the first time:

 ```
 # This downloads all databases for different organisms and organelles.
 See help menu/documentation to download certain ones.